 04.02 Cross-Cutting Aspect.
 The performance characteristic of a finding that is either the primary cause of the performance deficiency or the most significant contributing cause.

 04.03 Nuclear Safety Culture.
-The core values and behaviors resulting from a collective commitment by leaders and individuals to emphasize safety over competing goals to ensure protection of people and the environment.
+The core values and behaviors resulting from a collective commitment by leaders and individuals to emphasize safety over competing goals, to ensure protection of people and the environment.

 0310-05 RESPONSIBILITIES AND AUTHORITIES